thomasjpfan/thomasjpfan.github.io/content/Blog/20140104_My_Current_Makefile_For_Cpp.md

     @mkdir -p bin
 ```

 The first component of `exec`, `build`, simply makes two directories, build and bin.
 The second component, `$(OBJECTS)`, is syntactic sugar to reference the variable, `OBJECTS`.
 The make utility knows to take these files and compile them when it is a component to an action.
 In this case, it is a component to `exec`.
-If `OBJECTS` were not redefined to be in the new folder, bin, the make utility would compile the `.cpp` files into the same location as the source files, doubling the number of files in the src folder. [^pycache] Since the `OBJECTS` were given a new home in bin, the following is needed:
+If `OBJECTS` were not redefined to be in the new folder, bin, the make utility would compile the `.cpp` files into the same location as the source files, doubling the number of files in the src folder.
+Since the `OBJECTS` were given a new home in bin, the following is needed:

 ```makefile
 bin/%.o: src/%.cpp